markhuot/craft-ai/README.md

 Similarly, you'll find some backends are more suitied for photo realism than others and some are better suited for abstract concepts.

+## Edit images

+You can use AI to edit parts of an image via inpainting.
+To inpaint a part of a picture use the eraser too to erase the part of the image you want to update.
+Following the same prompt guidelines as generating an image write a prompt that describes the entire image as well as the update you would like to make.

+The resulting edit will be saved a new asset.

+## Ask

+To use the "Ask" feature you must configure a search backend such as OpenSearch.
+This can be done by creating a `config/ai.php` file by copying the default config.

+Once configured the search backend will be updated with a vector embedding based on the element's "search keywords" every time that element is saved.